Women Who Build

 What do careers in building ACTUALLY look like?

 Construction has an image problem.
-When construction workers are portrayed in the media, they are big, burly men working outside in the elements.
+When portrayed in the media, construction professionals are most often men working in grueling, hands-on craft positions.
 The reality is much more complex.

 Many jobs in the construction industry are in professional services.
 These jobs are less physical; they include estimating, project management, safety inspection, and many more.
 Some of these jobs, like customer care, require basic knowledge of building materials and systems, but most of the work is done in a professional office environment.